 We offer our families a unique and attractive church school setting and focus on excellence for our pupils supported by our strong Christian ethos.

 All children from our schools are currently on the Shefford site.
-In September 2021 our roll is 90 children with 13 children in EYFS, 31 children in KS1 and 46 children in KS2.
+In September 2022 our roll is 81 children.

 We aim to: